The Reign of Quantity and the Signs of the Times: Reception

-After the publication of the book, two new movements, communism and existentialism, started to dominate and inform the minds of the intellectual elite in France.

-More recently; Jacob Needleman, in The Sword of Gnosis writes:

-"Many of Guénon's books, notably The Reign of Quantity, are such potent and detailed metaphysical attacks on the downward drift of Western civilization as to make all other contemporary critiques seem half-hearted by comparison."
+Jacob Needleman, in The Sword of Gnosis, writes:"Many of Guénon's books, notably The Reign of Quantity, are such potent and detailed metaphysical attacks on the downward drift of Western civilisation as to make all other contemporary critiques seem half-hearted by comparison."

-Harry Oldmeadow, author of Traditionalism: Religion in the Light of the Perennial Philosophy:

-"The Reign of Quantity is a brilliantly sustained and excoriating attack on modern civilization [...]
+Harry Oldmeadow, author of Traditionalism: Religion in the Light of the Perennial Philosophy:"The Reign of Quantity is a brilliantly sustained and excoriating attack on modern civilisation [...]
 The book is a controlled and dispassionate but devastating razing of the assumptions and values of modern science.
 At the same time it is an affirmation of the metaphysical and cosmological principles given expression in traditional culture and religions."

 Translations

-There are complete translations of Le règne de la quantité in a number of languages: English, Italian, Spanish, Swedish, Persian, and Turkish.
+There are complete translations of Le règne de la quantité in a number of languages: English, Romanian, Italian, Spanish, Portuguese, Swedish, Persian, and Turkish.
 Walter James, 4th Baron Northbourne being among the translators for the 1953 English version.